Iymen Chehade: Political career

 In December 2021, Iymen Chehade announced that he would run in the 2022 United States House of Representatives elections in Illinois' 3rd congressional district.
-The district was an open seat due to redistricting after the 2020 U.S. Census, there was no incumbent.
-He ran against Gilbert Villegas a member of Chicago City Council 36th Ward, and Delia Ramirez, the sitting representative for the Illinois House of Representatives 4th district.
+The district was an open seat due to redistricting after the 2020 U.S. census, there was no incumbent.
+He ran against Gilbert Villegas, a member of Chicago City Council 36th Ward, and Delia Ramirez, the sitting representative for the Illinois House of Representatives 4th district.
+Chehade lost the race to Villegas on second place and Ramirez on first.

 Iymen Chehade identified Medicare for All, Education for All, Immigration reform, and a Marshall Plan for the US as his primary issues of concern.

 On January 19, 2021 Chehade filed a lawsuit against U.S. Representative Marie Newman to enforce a contract the two had signed.
 The lawsuit was settled.
 In response to criticism of the arrangement between Chehade and Newman, Chehade expressed his disappointment that critics are "using a labor agreement as a cheap tool for political gain at a time when so many working people in Illinois are facing hardships.”